alee1900/PALab3/README.md

 - Create the class TravelPlan.
 An instance of this class will contain a city and the preferences regarding the visiting order.
 - Implement an efficient agorithm to determine the shortest path between two given locations, conforming to the preferences.

+I have solved the first 3 bullet points in optional.

 ## Bonus:

 - Suppose that the tourist has a specific number of days available to visit the city and every day he (or she) has the same number of minutes available for visiting.